A classification result for eternal mean convex flows of finite total curvature type: Proof of theorem

-With this in mind one can see for fixed $t$ that we have full/true convergence of $M_{t+s}$ to the backwards limit.
-In this case we already know that $\partial H_{-\infty}$ is smooth and embedded we see in combination with the uniform curvature bound we may apply the first part of the argument of the lemma below, lemma \ref{conv_smth}, to see the convergence of $M_{t + s}$ to $\partial H_{-\infty}$ must be with multiplicity one -- the gist is that one may use the set monotonicity of the flow to see if the convergence was greater than 2 somewhere then $M_t$ could not intersect $\partial H_{-\infty}$ and there would have to be a sheet on either side of $\partial H_{-\infty}$, so $\partial H_{-\infty}$ would disconnect $M_t$ giving a contradiction (the flow is assumed to be connected).
+We next claim that for fixed $t$ as $s \to -\infty$ that the convergence of $M_{t + s}$ to $\partial H_{-\infty}$ must be with multiplicity one -- by the curvature bound assumption we see the convergence must be locally graphical but with multiple connected components.
+To see this, by the set monotonicity of the flow if the backwards convergence was greater than 2 at some point of $\partial H_{-\infty}$ then $M_t$ could not intersect $\partial H_{-\infty}$ and there would have to be a sheet on either side of $\partial H_{-\infty}$, so $\partial H_{-\infty}$ would disconnect $M_t$ giving a contradiction (the flow is assumed to be connected).
 In particular, for any sequence $t_i \to -\infty$ for which $M_{t_i}$ converges in the sense of varifolds the limit varifold must be the same ($\partial H_{-\infty}$ with multiplicity one).
-With this in mind its reasonable to denote then $\partial H_{-\infty}$ $M_{-\infty}$, and a compactness contradiction argument (using Allard's compactness theorem via the entropy bound and finite total curvature type assumption) gives that the convergence $M_{t} \to M_{-\infty}$ is full in the sense of varifolds. $ $
+With this in mind it's reasonable to denote then $\partial H_{-\infty} = M_{-\infty}$, and a compactness--contradiction argument (using Allard's compactness theorem via the entropy bound and finite total curvature type assumption) gives that the convergence $M_{t} \to M_{-\infty}$ is full in the sense of varifolds. \end{pf}

+In fact, because the backwards convergence above is with multiplicity one it is not too hard to see it is smooth and we discuss this more below.
+To deal with the more general case we employ the finite total curvature type assumption along with Simon's sheeting theorem as employed by Ilmanen in \cite{IP}. $ $